×

 Get Involved

-Centres for Excellence in SEND is one aspect of the support provided to the FE sector as part of the Universal SEND Services programme, which runs until March 2025.
-It provides sector-led support to leaders, managers and practitioners to create a step change in inclusive teaching and learning, hosting a wide range of activities and events.
-To access resources and find out more about upcoming activities and other support visit the CfESEND area of the ETF website.
+The Centres for Excellence in SEND initiative is part of the Universal SEND Services programme, which provides sector-led support to leaders, managers and practitioners to create a step change in inclusive teaching and learning.

 We’re proud to share that we have been awarded the Silver Investors in Diversity Award following our latest review in summer 2025.